-C. Data Characteristics: Nominal Wage Change Distributions
+Figure 1 Nominal Wage Change Distributions

-Figure 1 shows the nominal wage change distributions for the five types of wages.
-The bell-shaped line on each of the histogram shows the normal distribution calculated from the mean and the standard deviation of the data.
-The small triangle (Δ) located on the horizontal axis slightly above the zero point indicates the median.
+calculated from the mean and the standard deviation of the data.
+The small triangle $(\Delta)$ located on the horizontal axis slightly above the zero point indicates the median.

 All of the histograms seem to be skewed to the right, since there are spikes near the zero points and the number of samples to the right of these spikes is greater than the number to the left.
 This feature is outstanding for the hourly wages of part-time female employees, where the distribution has an exceptionally large spike near the zero point and almost no samples at all with negative nominal wage changes.
 In contrast, while the data for the regular monthly salaries and annual earnings do include a substantial number of samples in the zero spike, they also include a sizable number of samples with negative nominal wage changes.